-A beautiful walk in the Bernese countryside
+A picturesque stroll through the Bernese countryside

 We divided the course into several sections to make it easier to see.
-For each section, the maps show the course, the slopes found on the course, and the state of the roads.
-The courses were drawn on the “Wikilocs” platform.
+For each section, the maps show the course, the slopes found on the course, and the state of the route (paved or dirt roads).
+The courses were drawn on the « Wikilocs » platform.
 Today, it is no longer necessary to walk around with detailed maps in your pocket or bag.
 If you have a mobile phone or tablet, you can easily follow routes live.

 For this stage, here is the link: